Introduce the ZendHQ JobQueue

 -

-HTTP jobs must return a 200-299 range status code to be considered successful.
-300-399 status codes from HTTP workers are not interpreted as successes.
+HTTP jobs must return a status code in the range of 200 to 299 to be considered successful.
+The status codes from HTTP workers in the range of 300 to 399 are not interpreted as successes.